vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 The `_renderSemaphore` will be used to control presenting the image to the OS once the drawing finishes `_renderFence` will lets us wait for the draw commands of a given frame to be finished.

 Lets initialize them.
-We will begin by adding the functions to make a VkFenceCreateInfo and a VkSemaphoreCreateInfo on our vk_initializers.cpp/h code.
+Check the functions to make a VkFenceCreateInfo and a VkSemaphoreCreateInfo on our vk_initializers.cpp code.

 <!-- codegen from tag init_sync on file E:\ProgrammingProjects\vulkan-guide-2\shared/vk_initializers.cpp -->
 ```cpp